Food Forest Open Source Hub

 Food forests mimic nature, are outstanding examples of earth stewardship, and arguably the most natural and sustainable food production method available.
 They are low-maintenance, produce a huge diversity of food and habitat, and help to regenerate and then maintain the land they are grown on.
 Here is a 15 minute video by Robert Hart describing how to create one:

 - CLICK HERE FOR OVER 100 HEIRLOOM SEED SUPPLIERS

 - HERE’S AN AMAZING “CREATING A COMMUNITY FOOD FOREST ON PUBLIC LAND” RESOURCE

 CREATING THE ONE COMMUNITY FOOD FOREST

-Construction of Pod 1, the SEGO Center, the walipini/aquapini infrastructure, etc. will include a zoned approach to develop permanent plantings around the associated earthworks for each of these locations.
+Construction of Pod 1, the Duplicable City Center, walipini/aquapini infrastructure, large-scale gardening strategy etc. will include a zone-development approach to develop maximize beneficial plantings around the associated earthworks for each of these locations.
 The immediate area surrounding each construction project will be considered a Zone 1 with maximum diversity and more intensive cultivation and inputs.
 Further out will be progressively Zoned from 2 – 4 with fewer and fewer species, needing less and less inputs and maintenance, and possibly even progressing to the creation of a Zone 5 (true wilderness).